ORIF of Hip Fracture

 - You have a fever of 100.5°F (38.1°C).

 - You have questions or concerns about your condition or care.

 Prevent deep vein thrombosis (DVT):

 - Rest as needed.
 Be careful and go slowly until you have healed.
-Stop if you have pain during activity.
+Stop if you have pain with activities.
 Try to avoid activities that increase your pain.

-- Use heat as directed.
-Heat increase blood flow and helps healing.
+- Apply heat as directed.
+Heat increases blood flow and helps healing.
 Heat can also help decrease pain.
 You can apply heat with an electric heating pad, hot water bottle, or warm compress.
-Heat should be applied for about 15 to 20 minutes up to 4 times a day and as directed.
+Heat should be put applied for about 15 to 20 minutes up to 4 times a day and as directed.
 Always put a cloth between your skin and the heat pack to prevent burns.
-Check your skin for color changes or blisters about every 5 minutes.
-Remove the heat if you notice skin changes.

 Go to physical therapy as directed:

 A physical therapist will teach you exercises to help improve movement and strength of your hip.
 The therapist may suggest exercising in a pool.
 The exercises will also help to decrease pain.

 Fall prevention is an important part of hip fracture recovery.
 The following may also help prevent another hip fracture:

 - Get regular exercise.
 Exercise will improve your balance, range of motion, and strength.
 Ask about the best exercise plan for you.